 Bad Debt Write Off Bookkeeping Entries Explained

-The bad debt write off is an expense for the business and a charge is made to the income statement through the bad debt expense account.
+The bad debt written off is an expense for the business and a charge is made to the income statement through the bad debt expense account.

-The amount owed by the customer 200 would have been sitting as a debit on accounts receivablet.
+The amount owed by the customer 200 would have been sitting as a debit on accounts receivable.
 The credit above reduces the amount down to zero.

 The Accounting Equation